Motorcycle Laws in Arizona | Phillips Law Group

-- Motorcyclists are entitled to full use of a lane motorcyclist shall not pass another vehicle in the same lane of traffic
+- Motorcyclists are entitled to full use of a lane, and except when lane filtering, the operator of a motorcycle shall not overtake and pass in the same lane occupied by the vehicle being overtaken

-- A motorcyclist shall not drive between traffic lanes or between adjacent rows of vehicles (lane splitting)
+- A motorcyclist shall not drive between traffic lanes or between adjacent rows of vehicles (lane splitting), except when lane filtering

 - Motorcyclists shall not ride more than two vehicles side-by-side in a single lane

 Under a new law that went into effect on September 24, 2022, motorcycle drivers in Arizona are allowed to participate in lane filtering.
 Lane filtering allows motorcycles to ride slowly between lanes when traffic is stopped.

 However, there are some stipulations.
 According to Arizona Revised Statute § 28-903, the motorcycle operator must do the following:

 - 1. Operate the motorcycle on a street that both:

 - Is divided into at least two adjacent traffic lanes in the same direction of travel